GavinJS/nsurl_killer/README.md

 A startup script which kills 'nsurlsessiond' and 'nsurlstoraged' on OS X.  I wrote this tool in response to an overwhelming number of Mac users complaining that these background services routinely download huge amounts of data over metered connections.

-Please note that these services are used by myriad other forebackground and background applications including the Mac App Store.
+Please note that these services are used by myriad other foreground and background applications including the Mac App Store.
 Disabling them may cause adverse side-effects.

 !!!This tool is provided as is with absolutely no warranty, support or liability.